input-output-hk/cardano-node-wiki/docs/getting-started/understanding-config-files.md

 block forging.
 If this process fails, block forging will be disabled.
 To re-enable block forging, ensure that the necessary files are present.

-One can disable ledger peers by setting the `useLedgerAfterSlot` to a negative value.
+You can disable ledger peers by setting the `useLedgerAfterSlot` to a negative value.

-If you are synchronizing the network for the first time, please connect to IOG relays `relays-new.cardano-mainnet.iohkdev.io` by adding it to your local root peers and set `useLedgerAfterSlot` to `0` (to disable ledger peers).
-You can use different relays as long as you trust them to provide you the honest chain.
-When the node is synced, you can remove it from the local root peers, you should also manually check if other stake pool relays are on the same chain as you are.
-Once you enabled ledger peers by setting `useLedgerAfterSlot` the node will connect to relays registered on the chain, and churn through them by randomly picking new peers (weighted by stake distribution) and forgetting 20% least performing ones.
+If you are syncing the network for the first time, please connect to IOG relays at `relays-new.cardano-mainnet.iohkdev.io` by adding them to your local root peers.
+Additionally, set `useLedgerAfterSlot` to `0` to disable ledger peers.
+You have the flexibility to use different relays, but it's important to ensure you trust them to provide an honest chain.
+Once your node is fully synced, feel free to remove these relays from your local root peers.
+Also, make it a practice to manually verify if other stake pool relays are on the same chain as yours.
+When you enable ledger peers by setting `useLedgerAfterSlot`, your node will establish connections with relays registered on the chain.
+It will actively churn through these peers by randomly selecting new ones based on stake distribution while also removing the least performing 20%.

 ## The genesis.json file

 The genesis file is generated with the `cardano-cli` by reading a `genesis.spec.json` file, which is out of scope for this document.
 But it is important because it is used to set:

-* `genDelegs`, a mapping from genesis keys to genesis delegates.
+* `genDelegs`, a mapping from genesis keys to genesis delegates
-* `initialFunds`, a mapping from the initial addresses to the initial values at those address.
+* `initialFunds`, a mapping from the initial addresses to the initial values at those addresses
-* `maxLovelaceSupply`, the total amount of lovelaces in the blockchain.
+* `maxLovelaceSupply`, the total amount of lovelaces in the blockchain
 * `systemStart`, the time of slot zero.

-The `genesis.json` file looks like the one below.
+The `genesis.json` file looks like the one below:
 ```json
 {
   "activeSlotsCoeff": 0.05,